Prasanthd18/Password-Generator/README.md

 # Password-Generator
-A random secured password will be generater
+A random secured password will be generated